GrandChampion/CPSC-447/Programming assignment/Final Project/README.md

-# An Introduction into Software Engineering Incomes
+# An Investigation of SWE Incomes in Visualization

 ![Final project](result.png)